 How to Plan Your Next Experiential Event More Sustainably

-When we plan and create experiential events, we put so much thought into educating, inspiring and invigorating our audience that we don’t always have the time to understand how our activations will impact the environment.
+When we plan and create experiential marketing events, we put so much thought into educating, inspiring and invigorating our audience that we don’t always have the time to understand how our activations will impact the environment.
 However, given the rapidly expanding effects of global climate change, we decided it was now or never to make a change.
-So, to kick off the action, we challenged ourselves to prioritize sustainability, resourcefulness, and reducing our carbon footprint at the Nike Go LA 10K earlier this year on Earth Day.
+So, to kick off the action, we challenged ourselves to prioritize sustainability, resourcefulness, and reducing our carbon footprint at the Nike Go LA 10K, an experiential marketing event that happened earlier this year on Earth Day.
 With a few small steps, we were able to make a huge impact.

 Source Locally, Source Sustainably

 Understanding the impacts of purchasing decisions enables healthier choices, including focusing on local, regional and sustainable products and resources.
 If you can’t reuse it, lose it (or rent it).
 For the Nike GO LA 10k, we utilized materials that were durable, reusable, or rented.
 We also ensured water bottles and beer containers were recyclable, reusable or biodegradable.
 In the RFP’s we sent to our vendors, we also included a request for sustainability information (RFSI) to certify that we were sourcing event goods and services responsibly.

 Not actual bus used, but we wish!

 For GO LA, we focused on executing a solid waste management plan, which meant having ample recycle, compost, and trash bins.
 We also restored every gallon used during the event to threatened watersheds in the Southwest U.S. Lastly, we offered secure bicycle parking for those that wanted even more exercise for the day and purchased carbon offset credits from Bonneville Environmental Foundation to mitigate the environmental impacts of energy and water use that support renewable, emissions-free energy development and watershed health.

 Get Them There AND Keep Air Clean